Generating Functions in $\mathbb{R}^{2n}$ and the Hatcher-Waldhausen map: The Fibration Sequence

-(and define these spaces) of the fibration sequence from Theorem~\ref{thm:3}.
-We also define stabilization maps between these and prove that the fibration structure are compatible with these resulting in the stable version of the sequence.
+of the fibration sequence from Theorem~\ref{thm:3}.
+We define stabilization maps between these sequences that increase $k$ and $l$.
+We finally prove that the fibration structures are compatible with these stabilization maps, resulting in the colimit version of the sequence: